 A 5-day special session of Parliament kicked off on September 18, 2023, captured the nation's attention as Prime Minister Modi initiated a unique discussion in the Lok Sabha on the "Parliamentary journey of 75 years starting from Samvidhan Sabha - Achievements, Experiences, Memories and Learnings".

-However, there had been lots of speculation regarding what could have been taken up during these 5- days session.
+However, there had been much speculation regarding what could have been taken up during these 5-days sessions.
 There's also some fuss because the newly formed Opposition, I.N.D.I.A says they don't know what's on the agenda.

 Let’s delve into this article to know the Centre’s next moves in this extraordinary session.

-We will also discuss the provisions on the Special Session along with the instances when the Parliament had called upon such special sittings.
+We will also discuss the provisions of the Special Session along with the instances when the Parliament had called upon such special sittings.

 Parliament’s Special Session 2023 kicks off with 8 Bills